RaftLib/RaftLib/README.md

-To use the [QThreads User space HPC threading library](http://www.cs.sandia.gov/qthreads/) you will need to add the following (NOTE: The qthread library currently uses its own partitioner and does not worth with Scotch, it also has issues with OpenCV, will fix in next release iteration):
+To use the [QThreads User space HPC threading library](http://www.cs.sandia.gov/qthreads/) you will need to add the following (NOTE: The qthread library currently uses its own partitioner and does not work with Scotch, it also has issues with OpenCV, will fix in next release iteration):
 ```bash
 -DUSEQTHREAD=1